 These documents are mandatory for all Indians travelling to the Schengen zone.

 I always include a cover letter in my docket.
-It is usually a one page word document listing where all I am visiting as well as few details about me and my travel history.
+It is usually a one-page word document listing where all I am visiting as well as few details about me and my travel history.
 I also include details on my purpose of travel.
+Please find a sample cover letter for Netherlands Visa below

 Invite Letter from my conference partners